grafana/loki/docs/sources/upgrading/_index.md

 - store used for managing delete requests.
 - store on which index compaction should be performed.

-If `-boltdb.shipper.compactor.shared-store` not set, it defaults to the `object_store` configured in the latest `period_config` that uses either tsdb or boltdb-shipper index.
+If `-boltdb.shipper.compactor.shared-store` is not set, it defaults to the `object_store` configured in the latest `period_config` that uses either the tsdb or boltdb-shipper index.

-In releases 2.7.4 and later, compactor supports index compaction on multiple stores.
+In releases 2.7.4 and later, the Compactor supports index compaction on multiple stores.
 If `-boltdb.shipper.compactor.shared-store` is set, the two points mentioned above would still hold true to ensure backward compatibility.
-But loki will not set any defaults on this config, if not set compaction would be performed on all the object stores that contain either boltdb-shipper or tsdb index.
+But Loki will not set any defaults for this setting.
+If no configuration is specified, compaction would be performed on all the object stores that contain either a boltdb-shipper or tsdb index.

-A new config option `-boltdb.shipper.compactor.delete-request-store` is added that decides where delete requests should be stored.
+A new config option `-boltdb.shipper.compactor.delete-request-store` decides where delete requests should be stored.
 If `-boltdb.shipper.compactor.shared-store` is set, it takes precedence over `-boltdb.shipper.compactor.delete-request-store` to decide the store for delete requests.

-`-boltdb.shipper.compactor.delete-request-store` defaults to the `object_store` configured in the latest `period_config` that uses either tsdb or boltdb-shipper index.
-This is to ensure any pending delete requests in the latest period are handled - useful for the case where `-boltdb.shipper.compactor.shared-store` was not previously set.
+`-boltdb.shipper.compactor.delete-request-store` defaults to the `object_store` configured in the latest `period_config` that uses either a tsdb or boltdb-shipper index.
+This is to ensure any pending delete requests in the latest period are handled in case `-boltdb.shipper.compactor.shared-store` was not previously set.

 ## 2.7.0